IgnisDa/ryot/README.md

 Ryot (**R**oll **Y**our **O**wn **T**racker), pronounced "riot", aims to be the only self
 hosted tracker you will ever need!

+## NOTE FOR EXISTING USERS

+The first public release includes huge code changes.
+If you were running the `v1.0.0-beta.*` versions, then please follow the migration notes for the latest release [here](https://github.com/IgnisDa/ryot/releases/tag/v1.0.0).
+Please be warned that failing to do so **WILL** result in data loss.

 ## 💻 Demo

 You can use the demo instance hosted on [Fly.io](https://ryot.fly.dev).
 Login and register